MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 - Lust but not least: Many thanks to Norbert S. for testing!

 # Changelog

+= 0.33.0 = 21.01.2025
+Update swiper.js, chart.js. leaflet-elevation and dependant libraries.
+Clean-up in JS Folders.
+Add options to select units and to (de-)select the hotline in leaflet-elevation.

 = 0.32.0 = 14.01.2025
 PHP-Bugfixes for initial installation.
 Update Gutenberg-Block.